ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 <br>

-All of these factors point to a promising growth of Exxponential LLC and an increasing **popularization of the concept** of accessibility of the Minilift line in the coming years. <br><br>
+This means that there will be substancial growth for home accessibility options throughout the USA and the Minilift line will be in much grather demand in the coming years, promising exceptional growth opportuninies for Exxponential LLC. <br><br>

-**Safety standards** <br>
+**Safety Standards** <br>
 **User safety** is the main concern of the Minilift engineering team.
 Minilift elevators meet **all American vertical accessibility standards**.
-In particular, the Minilift line fits into the **DoJ's ADA (Americans with Disabilities Act)** by following the **2010 ADA Standards for Accessible Design**.
+In particular, the Minilift line fits to the **DoJ's ADA (Americans with Disabilities Act)** ruled by the **2010 ADA Standards for Accessible Design**.

-The 2010 Standards set minimum requirements - both scoping and technical - for newly designed and constructed or altered State and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities. <br><br>
+The "2010 ADA Standards" set the minimum requirements -both scoping and technical- for *"newly designed and constructed or altered State and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities"*. <br><br>

 <p align="center">
     <img src="img/duo-draft.png" height="300">